roboticeyes/gorex/README.md

 # gorex

-The `gorex` library provides a client implementation for the rexos API in Go.
+The `gorex` library provides a client implementation for the [rexOS](https://www.rexos.org) API in Go.
 The library can easily be integrated into your Go project.
 It can help you to get started with the provided REX API.

 ## Installation